anderlex/anderlex/README.md

 </div>

 ### 👨‍💻 About me :
-I'm intern ML-engineer and Middle Full-Stack Python-developer from Russia.
+I'm intern AI-engineer and Middle Full-Stack Python-developer from Russia.

 ---